austinlimjingzhe/datascienceandanalysis-app/README.md

 # datascienceandanalysis-app
-Application for the automation of modelling, evaluation and tuning of machine learning models for classification*.
+An attempt at creating an easy-to-use application for modelling, evaluation and tuning of machine learning models for classification without the need for any coding knowledge.

-*Datasets limited to one-hot encoded files and analysis limited to binary classification.
+Datasets limited to one-hot encoded files and analysis limited to binary classification of cross-sectional data.

 Try it at: https://austinlim.shinyapps.io/DataScienceAnalyticsApp/